 Storage Migration Service in Windows Server 2019 [image credit: Microsoft]

-Storage Migration Service ships in Windows Server 2019 (Standard and Datacenter edition), and Windows Admin Center (WAC) is the primary management tool for Storage Migration Service, WAC actually leverages PowerShell under the covers.
+Storage Migration Service ships in Windows Server 2019 (Standard and Datacenter edition), and Windows Admin Center (WAC) is the primary management tool for Storage Migration Service, Windows Admin Center (WAC) leverages PowerShell under the covers.

 The requirements are very simple, to use Storage Migration Service, you need the following:

-- An orchestrator server (Windows Server 2019 Standard or Datacenter).
-You need at least one Windows Server 2019 to act as an orchestrator, but you don’t have to make your destination server 2019, however, if your destination server is Windows Server 2019, then the transfer speed will be double compared to Windows Server 2012 R2, and Windows Server 2016.
-This performance boost is due to the built-in Storage Migration Service proxy service in Windows Server 2019.
+3) An orchestrator server (Windows Server 2019/2022 Standard or Datacenter).
+You need at least one Windows Server 2019/2022 to act as an orchestrator, but you don’t have to make your destination server 2019 or 2022, however, if your destination server is Windows Server 2019 or Windows Server 2022, then the transfer speed will be double compared to Windows Server 2012 R2, and Windows Server 2016.
+This performance boost is due to the built-in Storage Migration Service proxy service that was introduced in Windows Server 2019 and later release.

-- A PC or Server running Windows Admin Center (WAC) with minimum Version 1809.
+5) A PC or Server running Windows Admin Center (WAC) with minimum version 2103.
 Check my previous article on how to install Windows Admin Center.

-- Make sure you have installed the extension msft.sme.storage-migration in Windows Admin Center.
-At the time of this writing, I am running Version 0.59.0 of the Storage Migration Service extension.
+6) Last but not least, make sure you have installed the extension Windows Server Storage Migration Service (msft.sme.storage-migration) in Windows Admin Center.
+At the time of this writing, we are running Version 2.6.1 of the Storage Migration Service extension.

 How to do it…